tobiassjosten/tobiassjosten.github.io/_posts/2013-08-16-php-repl-for-symfony-and-drupal.md

     require 'path/to/cloned/boris-loader.php';
     \Boris\Loader\Loader::load($boris);

-And that it is; your Boris instance should now be able to recognize your Symfony, Drupal, eZ Publish and Composer projects.
+And that it is; your Boris instance should now be able to recognize your standard Composer based projects.
+For more specialized projects you will need to load their providers explicitly.

 ## Symfony REPL

+Tell boris-loader to use the Symfony provider by tweaking your `.borisrc` file.

+    \Boris\Loader\Loader::load($boris, [new \Boris\Loader\Provider\Symfony2()]);

-Starting Boris within a Symfony project will take care of autoloading and build a Symfony kernel for you.
+Now, starting Boris within a Symfony project will take care of autoloading and build a Symfony kernel for you.
 Both the kernel and its container will be available in Boris and you can tell it has loaded by the `symfony>` prompt.

     [1] symfony> $container->get('doctrine');
      → class Doctrine\Bundle\DoctrineBundle\Registry#332 (7) {